Environment | Value natural resources

 • Collection of discarded tires to clean up the environment in collaboration with NGOs

-Used passenger car tires and truck and bus radial tires (TBRs) are beneficially recycled and recovered.
-Beneficial uses include use as construction materials, landscaping mulch, floor mats and crafts.
+Examples include initiatives where used passenger car tires and truck and bus radial tires (TBRs) are beneficially recycled and recovered, and then used as construction materials, landscaping mulch, floor mats, and crafts.

-2. The Group defines a used tire as a tire removed from a vehicle after use
+2. Bridgestone defines a used tire as a tire removed from a vehicle after use

-3. The Group defines an end-of-life tire as a used tire that cannot be used on a vehicle or be retreaded
+3. Bridgestone defines an end-of-life tire as a used tire that cannot be used on a vehicle or be retreaded

 4. Industry-wide data based on the World Business Council for Sustainable Development